-Students will have the opportunity to attend two out-of-classroom learning experiences.
+Students will have the opportunity to attend two out-of-classroom learning experiences for extra credit.
 Students can attend one of the public nights at the Campus Teaching Observatory (available most Fridays depending on the weather) or a scheduled visit to UF/IFAS Space Plants Laboratory.
 At the Campus Teaching Observatory students will have the opportunity to use telescopes to observe visible objects in the night sky.
 At the UF/IFAS Space Plant Lab, students will have the opportunity to talk with plant molecular biologists about the work they are doing to grow plants in space.
+If one of these activities has to be canceled, we will offer an alternative option.